Alejogb1/job-board/blog-data/why-does-rails-6611-serializer-attributes-with-regex-fails.md

 id: "why-does-rails-6611-serializer-attributes-with-regex-fails"
 ---

-alright, let's get into this rails serializer regex thing. it’s a bit of a gotcha that i've bumped into myself a couple of times, and i can totally see why you're scratching your head.
+, let's get into this rails serializer regex thing. it’s a bit of a gotcha that i've bumped into myself a couple of times, and i can totally see why you're scratching your head.

 so, you're on rails 6.1.6.1, which is not exactly ancient history but is certainly not the shiny new thing anymore. you're using serializers, presumably with active model serializers or something similar, and you're trying to use regex within the `attributes` method and it's just not working as you expect. it's like the regex is just being completely ignored or worse, throwing some weird error. i totally get that. been there.